Kent: History

 In 1889, the County of London was created and took over responsibility for local administration of parts of north-west Kent.
-These included the towns of Greenwich, Woolwich, Lee, Eltham, Charlton, Kidbrooke.
+These included the towns of Greenwich, Woolwich, Plumstead, Deptford, Lee, Eltham, Charlton, and Kidbrooke.
 In 1900, however, Kent absorbed the district of Penge.
 Some of Kent is contiguous with the Greater London sprawl, notably parts of Dartford.

 Originally, the border between Kent and Sussex (later East Sussex) ran through the towns of Tunbridge Wells and Lamberhurst.
 In 1894, by the Local Government Act, the parts of these towns that lay in East Sussex were absorbed by Kent.

 During the Second World War, much of the Battle of Britain was fought in the skies over Kent.

 Between June 1944 and March 1945, more than 10,000 V1 flying bombs, or "Doodlebugs", were fired towards London from bases in Northern France.
 Although many were destroyed by aircraft, anti-aircraft guns and barrage balloons, both London and Kent were hit by around 2,500 of these bombs.

 After the war, Kent's borders changed several more times.
 In 1965, the London boroughs of Bromley and Bexley were created from nine towns formerly in Kent.
-In 1998, Rochester, Chatham, Gillingham and Rainham left the administrative county of Kent to form the Unitary Authority of Medway.
-Plans for another unitary authority in north-west Kent were dropped, but in 2016 consultations began between five Kent local authorities (Canterbury, Thanet, Dover, Folkestone & Hythe, and Ashford) with a view to forming a new unitary authority for East Kent, outside the auspices of Kent County Council.
+In 1998, Rochester, Strood, Chatham, Gillingham and Rainham left the administrative county of Kent to form the unitary authority of Medway.
+Plans for another unitary authority in north-west Kent were dropped, but in 2016 consultations began between five Kent local authorities (Canterbury, Thanet, Dover, Folkestone & Hythe, and Ashford) with a view to forming a new unified authority for East Kent, although remaining within the auspices of Kent County Council.
+This idea was eventually dropped.